marmelab/react-admin/doc/4.0/RadioButtonGroupInput.md

 ```
 {% endraw %}

-Refer to [Material UI RadioGroup documentation](https://material-ui.com/api/radio-group) for more details.
+Refer to [MUI RadioGroup documentation](https://mui.com/api/radio-group) for more details.

 **Tip**: If you want to populate the `choices` attribute with a list of related records, you should decorate `<RadioButtonGroupInput>` with [`<ReferenceInput>`](./ReferenceInput.md), and leave the `choices` empty: